-These simple Dill Tuna and Chickpea Appetizer Bites with Lemon Caper Mayo are quick to make, delicious and are perfectly fine served hot or cold.
+These simple Tuna Chickpea Appetizer Bites with Lemon Caper Mayo are quick to make, delicious and are perfectly fine served hot or cold.
 And can easily be turned into an entree.

 It is irrefutable that canned tuna is one of the best and most convenient foods around.
 It is versatile, delicious, nutritious and makes for a quick meal.
 There is something quite comforting when I have a pantry stocked with it.
 Because as is often the case, when I haven’t prepared well enough or don’t feel like cooking, a trusted can is always at the ready to save the day.